miles-garcia/DSPS_MGarcia/Homeworks/HW5/README.md

 # **Homework 5**

 ## Contributions
-I worked at separate times with Sarah, Masooma, and Shar and on separate portions of the assignment.
+I worked at separate times with Sarah, Masooma, and Shar on different portions of the assignment.
 I was mainly responsible for my work; we discussed solutions to issues we encountered together by comparing code and talking.

 ## Reflection